hydro-project/rust-container-howto/README.md

 # HOWTO: Package Rust Programs into Containers

+Building containers is kind of a pain in the neck, but I hope that this document and its accompanying artifacts will make that process a little easier.

+If you don't care about any of this background and just want to check out the Dockerfiles, take a look [here](https://github.com/hydro-project/rust-container-howto/tree/main/my-project/dockerfiles).
+They're not a completely cut-and-paste solution, but they should get you pretty far toward packing your Rust project into a container.

 ## What is a container?

 Containers are a way of packaging a program, its dependencies, and its runtime environment in a language-agnostic and portable way.
-It’s also a sandbox that prevents the program from scribbling all over the filesystem of the system it’s running on, and a way of limiting the compute resources that the program can use.
-You can also argue that its registry system makes it something of a package manager for arbitrary software artifacts.
+They're also a sandbox that prevents the program from scribbling all over the filesystem of the system it’s running on or communicating with processes that it shouldn't.
+They're _also_ a way of limiting the compute resources that the program can use.
+You can also argue that its registry system also makes it something of a package manager for arbitrary software artifacts.

-The idea was popularized by some folks at a platform-as-a-service company called dotCloud, who needed a lightweight way of isolating its customers’ workloads from one another.
-They created a container management and construction system called Docker, and went on to form a company of the same name to commercialize the technology.
-Whether the company did well is questionable, but the technology did incredibly well.
+The idea was popularized by some folks at a platform-as-a-service company called dotCloud who needed a lightweight way of isolating its customers’ workloads from one another.
+They created a container management and construction system called **Docker**, and went on to form a company of the same name to commercialize the technology.
+The company's road has been rocky, but the technology did incredibly well.
 We’ll be using Docker to build our containers.

 The technological underpinnings of containers (namespaces, cgroups and union mount filesystems) have been part of Linux for a long time.
 You could even look at containers as the next logical step from things like chroot jails that have been around in Unix-derived operating systems since the early 1980s.
+While this is nothing new, Docker packaged all of it up in a way that was easy to use.

 ## Why does Hydroplane use containers?